-I was volunteering at the Museum and working with the BBC broadcasting equipment in the museum’s archives.
-While in this BBC Collections volunteer role I became familiar with the equipment which has contributed to history of television, radio and broadcasting as we know it today.
+I was volunteering at the museum and working with the BBC broadcasting equipment in the museum’s archives.
+While in this BBC Collection volunteer role I became familiar with the equipment which has contributed to history of television, radio and broadcasting as we know it today.

-Due to my interest in the Museum and the BBC, I wanted to highlight some of the interesting pieces I discovered while helping to catalogue the broadcasting equipment.
+Due to my interest in the museum and the BBC, I wanted to highlight some of the interesting pieces I discovered while helping to catalogue the broadcasting equipment.
 The extent of the collection meant that choosing an angle for this post needed some careful thought.
-As 2015 marks 70 years since the Second World War ended, I wanted choose was an examine how BBC radio equipment was used during the time.
-These are some examples of the various microphones, amplifiers, and receivers that helped shape broadcasting technology we have today.
+As 2015 marks 70 years since the Second World War ended, I wanted to examine how BBC radio equipment was used during the time.
+These are some examples of the various microphones, amplifiers, and receivers that helped shape broadcasting technology as we know it today.

 One use of microphones during the Second World War was for outside broadcasts.
 An example of a microphone that was used in this way was the STC 4017-C microphone(1), which the BBC used up to 1953.
 This microphone was created as an improvement to the BBC’s STC 4017 microphone of 1938(1), which had a design fault in the plug, causing it to disconnect at random.
 With this more robust design it continued in regular use, becoming a standard mic for the BBC at time.
 Neville Chamberlain even used something akin to the STC 4017-C microphone to make some of his public addresses.